janverschelde/PHCpack/README.md

 (the so-called homotopy) is constructed.
 This homotopy contains a polynomial system with known solutions.
 In the second stage, numerical continuation methods are applied to track the solution paths defined by the homotopy, starting at the known solutions and leading to the solutions of the given polynomial system.
+Positive dimensional solution sets are computed via a numerical irreducible decomposition.
+The quadratic convergence for isolated singularities can be restored via deflation.

 Version 1.0 of PHCpack has been archived by ACM Transactions of Mathematical Software (ACM TOMS) as Algorithm 795.
 PHCpack incorporates MixedVol (Algorithm 846 of ACM TOMS by T. Gao, T.Y.
 Li, and M. Wu) to compute mixed volumes fast.